Running Java classes

-The Java Agent can execute classes that contain either a named method or the default main method of the class.
+The Java Agent can run classes that contain either a named method or the default main method of the class.

 Named method

-When a named method (not default main method) is executed, parameters can be passed to the method as part of the method execution.
-The parameters that are passed to the method, must be defined using an identifier and a value.
-The supported identifiers are STRING, INTEGER, LONG and BOOLEAN.
-The Java Agent passes the parameters to the method casting them to the identified type using the identifier in the order that the parameters are defined in the job definition.
+When a named method (not the default main method) runs, parameters can be passed to the method as part of the run.
+The parameters must be defined using an identifier and a value.
+The supported identifiers are STRING, INTEGER, LONG, and BOOLEAN.
+The agent passes the parameters to the method, casting them to the identified type using the identifier, in the order that the parameters are defined in the job definition.

-A Java class execution has a method execute which has four parameters defined as String, String, int, boolean objects.
+A Java class com.sma.test.execution has a method execute with four parameters defined as String, String, int, and boolean objects.

 package com.sma.test;